bsstahl/CognitiveInheritance/Posts/exception-handling-block.md

 ---
 Rob Bagby continued his outstanding presentations with not just an overview of the Exception Handling Block, but a full-blown strategy for handling exceptions.
 Rob had 5 goals for the session which I have paraphrased below:

-1\.
-Understand when and why to catch an exception
+* Understand when and why to catch an exception

-	1. To Recover from the error (or attempt to)
+    To Recover from the error (or attempt to)

-	1. To Add Context
+    To Add Context

-	1. To Clean up (close connections, etc)
+    To Clean up (close connections, etc)

-	1. To Log or Notify
+    To Log or Notify

-	1. To hide the details of an exception
+    To hide the details of an exception

-1\.
-Understand the categories of exceptions
+* Understand the categories of exceptions

-	1. Business
+    Business

-	1. Technical
+    Technical

-	1. Security
+    Security

-1\.
-Understand what is truly an exception
+* Understand what is truly an exception

-	1. Don't use exceptions for flow-control
+    Don't use exceptions for flow-control

-1\.
-Understand Exception Propogation Options
+* Understand Exception Propagation Options

-	1. Automatic Propogation (bubbling)
+    Automatic Propogation (bubbling)

-	1. Catch & Rethrow
+    Catch & Rethrow (Clean, Resolve, Log)

-		1. Clean

-		1. Resolve

-		1. Log

-	1. Catch, Wrap & Throw Wrapped
+    Catch, Wrap & Throw Wrapped

-1\.
-Understand Custom Exceptions and When to Use Them
+* Understand Custom Exceptions and When to Use Them

-	1. When an appropriate exception doesn't already exist

-	1. To add discreet handling
+    When an appropriate exception doesn't already exist To add discreet handling

-	1. To add a specific behavior or information
+    To add a specific behavior or information

 Rob went into quite a few specifics on exactly how this information could be utilized which is in the slide decks that I will link to asap.